In replication mode, you can use the data download feature of a file gateway to download data from an OSS bucket to a local client.

 Background information

-By default, a file gateway synchronizes metadata in the associated OSS bucket to the local client by using reverse synchronization or express synchronization.
-In replication mode, two backups are created.
-One is stored in the OSS bucket, and the other is stored on the local client.
-The data download feature allows you to download data within a specific directory or all data in a share to a local client based on the metadata synchronized by using reverse synchronization or express synchronization.
+By default, a file gateway synchronizes metadata from an OSS bucket to a local client by using reverse synchronization or express synchronization.
+In replication mode, one copy of the data is stored on the local client and another copy is stored in the OSS bucket.
+The data download feature allows the file gateway to download file data from specified directories or all file data synchronized by reverse synchronization or express synchronization to the local client.

-In the Create Share wizard, complete the Bucket Settings and Basic Information steps.
-Make sure that you select the Advanced Settings check box in the Basic Information step.
+In the Create Share dialog box, configure the parameters in the Bucket Settings and Basic Information sections, and select Advanced Settings.
 For more information, see Create a share.

-In the Advanced Settings step, configure the parameters described in the following table and any additional parameters, and click Next.
+In the Advanced Settings section, configure the following parameters and click Next.

 Parameter